GISOGISO/Crypto-data-automation-and-analysis/README.md

 * Plotted a graph of the top 15 cryptocurrencies
 ![](https://github.com/GISOGISO/Crypto_data_automation_and_analysis/blob/main/images/top%2015%20crypto.png)

-Plotted the price of BTC during the project timeframe
+* Extracted price of Bitcoin(BTC) from the csv file and visualise the price movements during the project timeframe:
 ![](https://github.com/GISOGISO/Crypto_data_automation_and_analysis/blob/main/images/BTC%20performance.png)

-* Obtained the max and min BTC price during the timeframe:
+* Obtained the max and min BTC price during the project timeframe:
 Max: USD 24832.986
 Min: USD 24088.178